-- 140. We will provide you with detailed policy and implementation advice on increasing benefit abatement thresholds detailed policy and implementation advice on increasing by mid-November 2020 to help deliver on these manifesto commitments. - 141.
+- 140. We will provide you with detailed policy and implementation advice on increasing benefit abatement thresholds 123(00) by mid-November 2020 to help deliver on these manifesto commitments. ^{9(2)(f)(iv)} - 141.
 We will provide you with a report in early 2021 on the next steps on the welfare overhaul work programme.